OpenEvalProject/evals/manuscripts/elife-40014/v2/manuscript.md

 Functional images were corrected for subject movements (Goebel et al., 2006) and undistorted using EPI images with reversed phase encoding direction (Brain Voyager COPE plug-in Jezzard and Balaban, 1995).
 We then exported the preprocessed images from BrainVoyager to NiFTi format.
 These were aligned to each participant’s anatomical image using a boundary based registration algorithm (Freesurfer bbergister function) and projected to the cortical surface of each hemisphere.
 All analyses were conducted on data in the individual subject space.
 In addition, for visualization purposes, we also aligned the results of timecourse analyses (GLM and subsequent pRF and spatial frequency tuning estimates) to the left/right symmetric template hemisphere.
 Averaged results across the 18 × 2 hemispheres are shown in the maps of Figure 1B, Figure 5A and Figure 1—figure supplement 1.

-## GLM analysis of fMRI data
+### GLM analysis of fMRI data

 General Linear Model analysis was performed with in-house MATLAB software (D’Souza et al., 2016).
 We assumed that fMRI timecourses result from the linear combination of N predictors: boxcar functions representing stimulus presence/absence (one per stimulus type) convolved by a standard hemodynamic response function (see Equation 2), plus two nuisance variables (a linear trend and a constant).
+We modeled the hemodynamic response function as a gamma function h(t):

+$$
+ht=\frac{\frac{t-\delta}{\tau}^{(n-1)}e^{-\frac{t-\delta}{\tau}}}{\taun-1!}
+$$

-We modeled the hemodynamic response function as a gamma function h(t):(2)ht=t-δτ(n-1)e-t-δττn-1!with parameters n = 3, t = 1.5 s, and d = 2.25 s (Boynton et al., 1996).
+with parameters n = 3, t = 1.5 s, and d = 2.25 s (Boynton et al., 1996).
 Beta weights of the stimuli predictors were taken as estimates of the BOLD response amplitude and normalized by the predictor amplitude to obtain a measure that directly corresponds to % signal change; beta weights were also scaled by an error measure to obtain t-values, following the same procedure as in (Friston et al., 1994).
 Computing BOLD responses for each individual vertex of the cortical surface leads to up-sampling the functional data (each 1.5 × 1.5 × 1.5 mm functional voxel projecting on an average of 3 vertices).
 We ensured that this does not affect our statistical analyses by first averaging data from all vertices within a region of interest (e.g. V1), thereby entering all ANOVAs with a single value per subject and region of interest.

-## Population receptive field mapping
+### Population receptive field mapping

 The pRFs of the selected voxels were estimated with custom software in MATLAB, implementing a method related to that described by Dumoulin and Wandell (Dumoulin & Wandell, 2008) and provided as supplementary material.
-We modeled the pRF with a 1D Gaussian function defined over eccentricity, with parameters ε and σ as mean and standard deviation respectively, and representing the aggregate receptive field of all neurons imaged within the vertex area.
+We modeled the pRF with a 1D Gaussian function defined over eccentricity, with parameters $\epsilon$ and $\sigma$ as mean and standard deviation respectively, and representing the aggregate receptive field of all neurons imaged within the vertex area.
 We defined the stimulus as a binary matrix S representing the presence of visual stimulation over space (here, eccentricity between 0 and 10 deg with 40 steps per deg) for each of 6 ring stimuli.
 We used the results of our GLM analysis to estimate the vertex response to each of our 6 rings (as t-values; using beta values yields very similar results).
-We assumed that each vertex response is the linear sum over space (eccentricity) of the overlap between the pRF of the voxel and the input stimulus, which is mathematically equivalent to the matrix multiplication between the stimulus and the pRF.(3)Ri=Gε,σ*Si where i is the index to ring number and varies between 1 and 6.
+We assumed that each vertex response is the linear sum over space (eccentricity) of the overlap between the pRF of the voxel and the input stimulus, which is mathematically equivalent to the matrix multiplication between the stimulus and the pRF.

+$$
+R_{i}=G\epsilon,\sigma*S_{i}
+$$

+where $i$ is the index to ring number and varies between 1 and 6.

 We used this equation to predict the response to our six rings for a large set of initial pRF parameters; for each vertex, we measured the correlation (our goodness-of-fit index) between the predicted response and the observed t-values.
-If the highest correlation was .7 the vertex was discarded; otherwise, the parameters yielding the highest correlation were used to initialize a nonlinear search procedure (MATLAB simplex algorithm), which manipulated εand σto maximize goodness-of-fit, with the constraint that εcould not exceed 20 deg or be smaller than 1 deg, and σcould not be smaller than.
+If the highest correlation was .7 the vertex was discarded; otherwise, the parameters yielding the highest correlation were used to initialize a nonlinear search procedure (MATLAB simplex algorithm), which manipulated $\epsilon$and $\sigma$to maximize goodness-of-fit, with the constraint that $\epsilon$could not exceed 20 deg or be smaller than 1 deg, and $\sigma$could not be smaller than.
 1 deg.
 Successful fits were obtained for 72.00 ± 1.86% of V1 vertices, for which the initial coarse grid search gave a correlation > 0.7 and the nonlinear search settled within the constraints.
 All analyses (on average and distribution of responses and tuning parameters) considered the sub-region of V1 for which a successful fit was obtained.
-We used εto estimate the preferred eccentricity of each vertex.
+We used $\epsilon$to estimate the preferred eccentricity of each vertex.

 The main modifications of our procedure relative to that described by Dumoulin and Wandell (Dumoulin and Wandell, 2008) are the following: (a) fMRI data were acquired in a block design with only six stimulus types (six eccentricity bands) rather than varying stimulus position at each TR; this allowed us to use a standard GLM approach to estimate each vertex response to the six stimuli (assuming a standard hemodynamic response function) and then use the pRF model to predict these six time-points – much faster than predicting the full fMRI series of 120 × 2 TRs; (b) our stimuli and consequently our pRFs were defined in one dimension (eccentricity) – whereas the standard pRF is defined in 2D, eccentricity and polar angle (or Cartesian x and y); (c) we maximized the correlation between the predicted and observed fMRI response time-courses rather than minimizing the root mean square error; this eliminates the need to estimate a scale factor to account for the unknown units of the BOLD signal.

-## Population tuning for spatial frequency
+### Population tuning for spatial frequency

 Using a similar logic, we also estimated the population tuning for Spatial Frequency, which represents the aggregate Spatial Frequency tuning of the population of neurons imaged within each vertex area.
-We modeled the population tuning using a family of functions that includes the psychophysical Contrast Sensitivity Function (CSF) and can be specified by the following one-parameter equation (Difference-of-Gaussians):(4)pSFT=e −v2σ – e −v2σ/50  × σ
+We modeled the population tuning using a family of functions that includes the psychophysical Contrast Sensitivity Function (CSF) and can be specified by the following one-parameter equation (Difference-of-Gaussians):

+$$
+pSFT=e^{ \frac{−v^{2}}{\sigma }}– e^{ \frac{−v^{2}}{\sigma/50 }} \times \sigma
+$$

 Like we did for the pRF mapping, we defined a stimulus matrix S representing the Fourier spectra of our five bandpass noise stimuli, that is the energy of visual stimulation in the frequency domain (here, between 0.03 cpd and 12.5 cpd) for each stimulus.
 We used the results of our GLM analysis to estimate the vertex response to each of our five bandpass noise stimuli (as t-values; using beta values yields very similar results).
 We assumed that each vertex response is the linear sum over frequency of the overlap between the pSFT of the voxel and the input stimulus, which is mathematically equivalent to the matrix multiplication between the stimulus and the pSFT.

-Like for pRFs, we estimated the best-fit σparameter of each vertex pSFT with a two-step procedure: a coarse-grid search followed by the simplex search.
-We used the matrix multiplication of the pSFT and the stimulus to predict the response to our five bandpass noise stimuli for a large set of initial σvalues (between 1 and 1,000 in 100 logarithmic steps); for each vertex, we measured the correlation (our goodness-of-fit index) between the predicted response and the observed t-values.
-If the highest correlation was <.5, the voxel was discarded, otherwise the parameter yielding the highest correlation were used to initialize a nonlinear search procedure (MATLAB simplex algorithm), which manipulatedσ to maximize goodness-of-fit, with the constraint that σcould not be smaller than.
+Like for pRFs, we estimated the best-fit $\sigma$parameter of each vertex pSFT with a two-step procedure: a coarse-grid search followed by the simplex search.
+We used the matrix multiplication of the pSFT and the stimulus to predict the response to our five bandpass noise stimuli for a large set of initial $\sigma$values (between 1 and 1,000 in 100 logarithmic steps); for each vertex, we measured the correlation (our goodness-of-fit index) between the predicted response and the observed t-values.
+If the highest correlation was <.5, the voxel was discarded, otherwise the parameter yielding the highest correlation were used to initialize a nonlinear search procedure (MATLAB simplex algorithm), which manipulated$\sigma$ to maximize goodness-of-fit, with the constraint that $\sigma$could not be smaller than.
 3 and larger than 10,000.
 Successful fits were obtained for 88.84 ± 1.28% of V1 vertices for which we obtained a successful eccentricity fit (86.77 ± 1.25% of all V1 vertices).

-We express the σ parameter in terms of the high-spatial frequency cutoff of the filter (highest spatial frequency at half maximum), SFco for each vertex:σ2
+We express the $\sigma$ parameter in terms of the high-spatial frequency cutoff of the filter (highest spatial frequency at half maximum), $SFco$ for each vertex:

+$$
+\sqrt{\frac{\sigma}{2}}
+$$

-## Indices defining the effect of deprivation
+### Indices defining the effect of deprivation

 We computed the effects of short-term monocular deprivation on both the dynamics of binocular rivalry and our fMRI results, estimating the degree to which the two measures are correlated.
 In all cases, the same equation was applied to psychophysical and fMRI data.

-The first index, called ‘Deprivation Index’ or DIpsycho and DIBOLD is given by Equation 6(6)DI=yDepPOST yDepPRE /yNdepPOST yNdepPRE
+The first index, called ‘Deprivation Index’ or DIpsycho and DIBOLD is given by Equation 6

+$$
+DI=\frac{y_{DepPOST}}{y_{DepPRE}}/\frac{y_{NdepPOST}}{y_{NdepPRE}}
+$$

 For psychophysics, y = mean duration of Binocular Rivalry phases of the Dep or Ndep eye, during the PRE- or POST deprivation sessions; for fMRI, y = mean BOLD response across V1 vertices to stimuli in the Dep or Ndep eye, during the PRE- or POST-deprivation sessions.

-The second index, called ‘Deprived-eye change’ or DepCpsycho and DepCcutoff is given by Equation 7(7)DepC=yDepPOST yDepPRE
+The second index, called ‘Deprived-eye change’ or DepCpsycho and DepCcutoff is given by Equation 7

+$$
+DepC=\frac{y_{DepPOST}}{y_{DepPRE}}
+$$

 For psychophysics, y = mean duration of Binocular Rivalry phases of the Dep eye, during the PRE- or POST deprivation sessions.
 For fMRI, y = mean spatial frequency cut-off across V1 vertices estimated for stimuli in the Dep eye, during the PRE- or POST-deprivation sessions.

-## Statistics
+### Statistics

 Data from individual participants (mean binocular rivalry phase durations or mean BOLD responses/pRF/pST across V1 or V2 vertices) were analyzed with a repeated measure ANOVA approach, after checking that distributions do not systematically deviate from normality by means of the Jarque-Bera test for composite normality (MATLAB jbtest function, p-values given in the relevant figures).
 F statistics are reported with associated degrees of freedom and p-values in the Results section, in the form: F(df,dferr) = value; p = value.
 Post-hoc paired t-tests comparing conditions follow the ANOVA results, in the form: t(df)= value, p = value.
 Associations between variables are assessed with Pearson product-moment correlation coefficient, reported in the form: r(n) = value, p = value.
 Aggregate subject data (i.e. vertices pooled across participants and hemispheres) were typically non-normally distributed and thereby were analysed with non-parametric tests.
 The Wilcoxon sign-rank test was used for comparing medians, and results are reported in the form: z = value, p = value.